kmalbasic/MD5Less/README.md

 (with some additional measures implemented, as is it can fool the AV/EP solutions until analyzed, at least pack your software or obfuscate/protect it)

+# Additional simple stuff that might come in handy
+Added a simple loop that will iterate through the processes and verify if they are signed or not, might come in handy to people who don't want to use leaked certificates or just want to see what programs that are whitelisted are unsigned so they can use their hash.

 # How to use
 Download the release, drag and drop your executable, it will mod it and rename it to **md5less.exe**.
 Run it. _Voila_.